opentourbuilder/.github/profile/README.md

-The Evresi app, web interface, and API.
+The Evresi app and tour builder.